TOI-561: Characteristics

-Planetary System
+Planetary system

 Depending on the study, TOI-561 has either 3 (Weiss) or 4 (Lacedelli) planets.
-The discrepancy comes from different interpretations of the two transit events associated with TOI-561d in Weiss 2020.
+The discrepancy comes from different interpretations of the two transit events associated with TOI-561 d in Weiss 2020.
 Only two transits were observed by TESS, and a third transit for a 16-day period would have occurred in the middle of a data gap.
 Weiss attributes the two transits to that of a single Sub-Neptune sized planet.
 However, in the radial velocity analysis by Lacedelli 2020, the 16-day signal is not recovered, but there are two additional signals of 26 and 77 days that they attribute to one of the two transits each.
-The follow-up study in 2022 has confirmed the architecture of 4-planet system.
-Additional, 5th planet on the 473 days orbit is suspected.
+The follow-up study in 2022 has confirmed the architecture of four-planet system.
+Additional, fifth planet on the 473 days orbit is suspected.
+The orbital parameters were refined with additional observations from CHEOPS and TESS in 2024, further confirming four transiting planets and a fifth non-transiting candidate.

-TOI-561b
+TOI-561 b

-TOI-561b is an USP Super-Earth with a radius of roughly 1.4 Earths.
+TOI-561 b is an USP Super-Earth with a radius of roughly 1.4 Earths.
 It has an extremely short orbital period of under 11 hours, less than half of an Earth day, resulting in an equilibrium temperature of 2480 ± 200 K. The planet is believed to be far too small and irradiated to hold onto its primordial Hydrogen and Helium envelope.
 However, the composition of the planet varies greatly between the two studies.
-Weiss 2020 found a mass of around 3.2 Earths and a density of 5.5 grams per cubic centimeter, around the same as Earth and implying a rocky but iron-poor composition.
-Lacedelli 2020, on the other hand, found a mass of only 1.59 Earths and a density of 3.0 grams per cubic centimeter, abnormally low for a planet of its size and suggesting a composition made of 50% or more of water.
+Weiss 2020 found a mass of around 3.2 Earths and a density of 5.5 grams per cubic centimetre, around the same as Earth and implying a rocky but iron-poor composition.
+Lacedelli 2020, on the other hand, found a mass of only 1.59 Earths and a density of 3.0 grams per cubic centimetre, abnormally low for a planet of its size and suggesting a composition made of 50% or more of water.
 Even their higher mass estimate of 1.83 Earths is still consistent with a water-world.
-With an insolation 5,100 times greater than Earth, TOI-561b should have lost its gaseous layer and have little volatiles, so the authors believe if the planet has a significant amount of water, it has been evaporated into a puffy steam atmosphere that makes the planet seem larger, less dense, and more water-rich.
-If it is an extremely water-rich world, TOI-561b would prove formation scenarios about Super-Earths forming beyond the "Snow Line" and migrating inwards.
+With an insolation 5,100 times greater than Earth, TOI-561 b should have lost its gaseous layer and have little volatiles, so the authors believe if the planet has a significant amount of water, it has been evaporated into a puffy steam atmosphere that makes the planet seem larger, less dense, and more water-rich.
+If it is an extremely water-rich world, TOI-561 b would prove formation scenarios about Super-Earths forming beyond the "Snow Line" and migrating inwards.

-TOI-561c
+TOI-561 c

-TOI-561c is a Mini-Neptune or Gas Dwarf orbiting every 10.7 days with an equilibrium temperature of 860 ± 70 K. With a radius of 2.9 Earths and a mass of 5.4 to 7.0 Earths, the planet has a Neptune-like density of 1.3 to 1.6 grams per cubic centimeter, implying that it is a small gas planet with a similar composition, albeit far hotter and closer to its star than our system's ice giants.
+TOI-561 c is a Mini-Neptune orbiting every 10.7 days with an equilibrium temperature of 860 ± 70 K. With a radius of 2.9 Earths and a mass of 5.4 to 7.0 Earths, the planet has a Neptune-like density of 1.3 to 1.6 grams per cubic centimetre, implying that it is a small gas planet with a similar composition, albeit far hotter and closer to its star than our system's ice giants.